-If you are interested in enrolling in one of these minors, or any minor at WCU, please visit the WCU Registrar's forms page, and download an "Add Minor" form.
-Then submit the completed form, with all necessary signatures, to the Program Coordinator in Main 506.
+If you are interested in enrolling in one of these minors, or any minor at WCU, please visit your myWCU page, and follow the link titled Change in Academic Plan Request.
+Also, contact the Program Coordinator, Mary Clark, to review the English minor requirements.

-\\One exception: English majors with a Literatures track cannot also have a minor in Literature.
+^{}One exception: English majors with a Literatures track cannot also have a minor in Literature.